-Coolest Projects Global is open to young coders around the world
+Coolest Projects is open to young coders around the world

-We’re also keen to encourage coding for girls.
-Last year’s participants were 44% girls and we want you to know that girls are welcome here.
+45% of participants in Coolest Projects 2022 were girls.
+We want you to know that girls are welcome here!
 Girls who code will be joining other talented young women who have used their skills to express their creativity or solve problems they care about.
-Let’s meet some of these awesome coders!
+Let’s meet some of these awesome coders.

 Zoe, based in Ireland, took part in the Coolest Projects online showcase in 2020 with her Scratch project, Find It.

 Tell us about your project.

 “My project is called Find It.
 You have to find hidden objects in each level, then you get points for each time you collect something.
 In the end, if you have all of the points you need, you get coins.”

 What did you learn whilst creating your project?

 “I learned a lot while making my project and how to fix problems along the way.
 I was also able to view other people’s projects and they were all really good.”

 Tell us about your experience of taking part in Coolest Projects online showcase!

 “It was fun and exciting.
 But it was also a challenge and I was nervous.
 It made me feel happy that I could take part.
 I felt proud when I was finished and found out that Tim Peake had picked my project as one of his favourites.”